MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

     In the preceding example, no move is occurring, so the pool represented by the **TargetApplicationPool** parameter is also the source application pool.

     Each time you create a new contact object using the WMI tools (ApplicationProvisioner.exe), you must perform this step.
-If it is omitted, the contact object properties required by the Lync Server 2013 Registrar for routing are not populated.
+If it's omitted, the contact object properties required by the Lync Server 2013 Registrar for routing are not populated.
 You cannot use Lync Server 2013 cmdlets to create new contact objects for your application, because the application pool is still a legacy pool.

 4. Verify that the **Move-CsApplicationEndpoint** cmdlet was successful by running the following cmdlet, and verifying that the output of the Registrar property points to the Lync Server 2013 Registrar.